platformsh/platformsh-docs/src/gettingstarted/own-code/app-configuration.md

 The `.platform.appl.yaml` file is extremely flexible, and can contain many lines with very fine-grained control over your application.
 At the very least, Platform.sh requires four principle attributes in this file to control your builds:

-* `name`: The [name of your application](/configuration/app/name.md) container does not have to be the same as your project name, and in most single application cases can simply name it `app`.
-If you are trying to to deploy [microservices](/configuration/app/multi-app.md#example-of-a-micro-service-multi-app), the only constraint is that each of these application names must be unique.
+* `name`: The [name of your application](/configuration/app/name.md) container does not have to be the same as your project name, and in most single application cases you can simply name it `app`.
 You should notice in the next step, when you configure how requests are handled in `.platform/routes.yaml` that `name` is reused there, and it is important that they are the same.

+    > **Note**  If you are trying to to deploy [microservices](/configuration/app/multi-app.md#example-of-a-micro-service-multi-app), the only constraint is that each of these application names must be unique.

 * `type`: The [type](/configuration/app/type.md) attribute in `.platform.app.yaml` sets the container base image for the application, and sets the primary language.
 In general, `type` should have the form

   ```yaml
   type: <runtime>:<version>
   ```

-  Set `<version>` to a version supported by Platform.sh, which you can find in the documentation under each language:
+  Set `version` to one supported by Platform.sh, which you can find below as well as in the documentation for each language:

 <div>
   <table id="runtimeTable" border="1">